 Especially interesting is Commander Samuel Vimes of the City Watch.
 A self-described speciesist, Vimes has nonetheless allowed the Watch to become one of the most species-blind employers in the city, and recognizes better than most the value of its non-human members, such as dwarfs, trolls, and even vampires, for whom he still harbors an innate and intense dislike.
 Furthermore, the self-described nature of his speciesism might be a case of of Unreliable Narrator (or at least, becomes so after Character Development), as Vimes is a total misanthrope, with his dislike manifesting in his policeman's tendency to treat everyone as a vicious bastard until proven otherwise.
-Vimes himself says to a dwarf recruit "I don't like dwarfs much, but I don't like humans much either", and more or less everyone agrees that if Vimes is anything, it's fair to everyone (even vampires, eventually, and grudgingly), and he'll be fair if it kills him.
+Vimes himself says to a dwarf recruit, "I can't say I like dwarfs much, but I don't like humans much either", and more or less everyone agrees that if Vimes is anything, it's fair to everyone (even vampires, eventually, and grudgingly), and he'll be fair if it kills him.

 The Discworld includes its own racial epithets equivalent to our N-word: "rocks" for trolls, "lawn ornaments" for dwarfs, etc. The trolls have "squashies" for humans.

 After writing the header quote on the main page in an earlier book, Pratchett began to depict non-fantastic intra-human racism on the Discworld in Jingo, with Morporkian bigotry against Klatchians and Klatchian bigotry against Morporkians.
 The warlike, nationalistic motive behind the racism is very bald, with self-contradictory propaganda about Klatchians being both brutally violent and contemptibly cowardly.
 Fred Colon tries to pull a "can't trust them dark-skinned folk" to justify his hatred for Klatch, which is discredited when Nobby points out that Omnians are pretty brown and Fred has no problem with them.